Role of the Virtual School in Supporting Previously Looked After Children

-Every local authority has a duty to promote the educational achievement of previously looked-after children in their area by providing information and advice to any person that has parental responsibility for the child, providers of funded early years education, designated teachers, and any other person the local authority considers appropriate for promoting the educational achievement of relevant children to help them advocate as effectively as possible.
+Every local authority has a duty to promote the educational achievement of previously looked-after children in their area by providing information and advice to any person that has parental responsibility for the child, providers of funded early years education, designated teachers, and any other person the local authority considers appropriate for promoting the educational achievement of relevant children.

 - Promoting the education of looked-after children and previously looked-after children - Statutory guidance for local authorities

 - Designated teacher for looked-after and previously looked-after children (PDF) - Statutory guidance on their roles and responsibilities